 Look, I KNOW weddings are expensive, I get it.
 But that is all the more reason to make cuts in other, larger ticket areas that account for much more of your budget, but truly aren’t as important.
 It is possible to do!
 This article from Mint.com, and this article from Theknot.com offer great suggestions on how to make cuts where it counts.
 Notice how neither of them suggests cutting back on beauty services?
-The reason being, beauty is a drop in the wedding budget bucket, and it is hugely important!
+The reason being, beauty is a drop in the wedding budget bucket and therefore not going to really impact the over all bottom line.
+Also, it is hugely important!

 Besides, it's your FACE.
 Wouldn't it be nice if that was the one thing you don't have to worry about on your wedding day?